 M4(1) Visitable dwellings: requirement for new homes built to 'visitable dwellings' standard, This is mandatory for all new dwellings.

 M4(2) Accessible and adaptable dwellings: standard for homes to be built to an optional higher access standard.
-This standard replaces the old Lifetime Homes standard.
-This useful briefing note from Habinteg compares the old Lifetime Homes standard against the new accessible and adaptable standard and highlights the differences.
+This optional higher access standard replaces the old Lifetime Homes standard.
+This useful briefing note from Habinteg compares the old Lifetime Homes standard against the new optional 'accessible and adaptable' standard and highlights the differences.

 M4(3) Wheelchair user dwellings: sets out the standard for homes to be built as wheelchair user homes, drawing a difference between 'wheelchair adaptable' and 'wheelchair accessible' as follows: